 One of the most rewarding and enjoyable aspects of tortoise keeping happens when your charges have offspring.
-Hatchlings emerging from their eggs, perfect minatures of their parents, yet seemingly even more adorable.
-Each one bringing proud smiles of joy to the faces of even the most experienced tortoise keepers....

-Once the male has climbed onto the females back, it succeeds in keeping it's stance by a combination of balancing on it's rear legs and by posessing a more concave plastron than the female.
-This allows the the curvature of the female's humped carapace to sit nicely underneath him.
-After finely adjusting his positioning, the male shuffles and wiggles his cloaca (tail), until his "ventral- opening" lines up with the females "opening."
+Once the male has mounted the female, it succeeds in keeping the stance by a combination of balancing on his rear legs and by possessing a more concave plastron than the female.
+This allows the curvature of the females humped carapace to sit nicely underneath him.
+After adjusting his positioning, the male shuffles and wiggles his cloaca (tail), until his ventral opening lines up with the females opening.
 The male then erects his penis (known as a hemi-penis).
 This pushes through his ventral opening of the cloaca and enters hers.
 Ejaculation is followed shortly after, simultaneously accompanied by high pitched “squeaking” from the male.
-This is the only time that one will ever hear vocalised sounds made by a tortoise (except for the occasional discontented “hiss".)
-Interestingly each individual species generates a sound which is unique to their own kind.
+This is the only time that one will ever hear vocalised sounds made by a tortoise (except for the occasional discontented “hiss”) Each individual species generates a sound which is unique to their own kind.

 Between the laying of each egg, she spends some time using her back legs to carefully roll the previous egg away from the “drop spot” to avoid two eggs cracking together.
 This also has the added effect of coating the sticky eggs with soil, lessening the breakage possibilities even further.

 After the clutch has been laid, she covers the eggs with soil, refills the nest and flattens it with her plastron.
 This is done to such a high standard that it becomes virtually indistinguishable from the rest of the surrounding landscape.
 The whole nesting procedure can take up to four hours to achieve!